 9. Job board

 This is another option where it could just be for you or as a listing site.
 Almost everyone needs to hire and so listing jobs on your site is a massive plus to get people to apply for available positions.
 If you want to build a listing site, you can then have people pay to have jobs listed to a community of workers that are looking for jobs.
-WP Job Manager is maintained by the lead developer of WooCommerce, so you know it’s a quality plugin which is extendable to meet almost every need (we also have it running on our website).
+WP Job Manager is a quality plugin that is extendable to meet almost every need.

 10. Directory site